 - 1 pinch salt

-- 60 gram apple sauce [smooth] or apple puree
+- 60 grams apple sauce [smooth] or apple puree

 - 75 mililitres vegetable oil [such as rapeseed/sunflower]

-- 5 tablespoon soya milk [or your usual milk]
+- 5 tablespoons milk [we use soya or oat milk but you can use your usual milk]

-- 100 gram fruit jam [such as strawberry/raspberry]
+- 100 grams fruit jam [such as strawberry or raspberry]

 Instructions

-- Add the fruit jam to the bottom of the pudding basin.100 gram fruit jam
+- Add the fruit jam to the bottom of the pudding basin.100 grams fruit jam

 - Cut a circular piece of parchment paper just slightly larger that the top of your pudding basin, and a circular piece of kitchen foil that overlaps 1-2 inches over the basin.[some pudding bowls such as plastic ones may have a clip top lid so if its suitable for cooking use the lid instead of the parchment and foil]

-- Pour a few cups of water into the slow cooker and switch to the high setting, pop the lid on and it will preheat while you mix the pudding ingredients.
+- Pour a few cups of water into the slow cooker and switch the cooker to the high setting.
+Add the slow cooker lid and it will preheat while you mix the pudding ingredients.

-- Sift the self-raising flour and baking powder into a mixing bowl along with the vegetable oil, granulated sugar, salt, vanilla, apple sauce or puree, and milk.175 gram self-raising flour, 1 teaspoon baking powder, 1 pinch salt, 60 gram granulated sugar, 60 gram apple sauce, 75 mililitres vegetable oil, 1½ teaspoon vanilla essence, 5 tablespoon soya milk
+- Sift the self-raising flour and baking powder into a mixing bowl.
+Add the vegetable oil, granulated sugar, salt, vanilla, apple sauce and milk.175 gram self-raising flour, 1 teaspoon baking powder, 1 pinch salt, 60 grams granulated sugar, 60 grams apple sauce, 75 mililitres vegetable oil, 1½ teaspoons vanilla essence, 5 tablespoons milk

 - Place the parchment circle over the top of the pudding basin [not directly on the pudding] and lay the kitchen foil over the paper.
 Scrunch the edges of the foil tightly under the rim of the pudding basin.